Viking Tour

 Saturday, July 20, 2013: Northeast Passage, Atlantic Ocean

-Try as he might the Captain was unable to get us into the Prince Christian Sund.
+Try as he might, the Captain was unable to get us into the Prince Christian Sund.
 His plan was to enter the sound from the eastern end, as we were blocked by ice from entering the western entrance yesterday, but pack ice once again froze our plans.
-And so, we left Greenland behind us this morning having only seen a glimpse of its rugged and ice-shrouded shores from half a mile out at sea.
-The ice had beaten us and ensured we were not to set foot on the far-north-land of ice and snow.
+And so, we left Greenland behind us this morning, having only seen a glimpse of its rugged and ice-shrouded shores from half a mile out at sea.
+The ice had beaten us and ensured we were not to set foot on the far-north land of ice and snow.

 Sunday, July 21, 2013: HMS Hood, Atlantic Ocean

 Today we sailed close to the spot where the HMS Hood was sunk by the German battleship Bismarck.
 HMS Hood was the last battle-cruiser built for the Royal Navy.
 Commissioned in 1920, she was named after the 18th-century Admiral Samuel Hood.
-In May 1941, she and the battleship Prince of Wales were ordered to intercept the German battleship Bismarck and the heavy cruiser Prinz Eugen, which were en route to the Atlantic to attack ally convoys.
+In May 1941, she and the battleship Prince of Wales were ordered to intercept the German battleship Bismarck and the heavy cruiser Prinz Eugen, which were en route to the Atlantic to attack Allied convoys.
 On 24 May 1941, early in the Battle of the Denmark Strait, where we were sailing, Hood was struck by several German shells.
-One of these shells hit the Hood's magazine and blew her to bits in what became one of the quickest sinking of a British ship.
+One of these shells hit the Hood's magazine and blew her to bits in what became one of the quickest sinkings of a British ship.

 One of the problems of traveling on any form of transportation is the increased risk of picking up bugs.
 Unfortunately, this was the case for me.
-I came down with a 24 hour cold, which knocked me out.
-As I write I"m still feeling a bit under the weather, but the real weather in the Atlantic has been improving; I hope I do soon too.
+I came down with a 24-hour cold, which knocked me out.
+As I write, I'm still feeling a bit under the weather, but the real weather in the Atlantic has been improving; I hope I do soon too.

 Monday, July 22, 2013: Isafjordur, Iceland